nodester/nodester/install.md

 Also copy `scripts/example_gitrepoclone.sh` to `scripts/gitrepoclone.sh` and update it with the key you specified in `config.js`.

+### Multiple versions of node:

+User: `root`

+We've created a script to install all the versions of node with a single line:

+    > cd /var/nodester/nodester/
+    > bin/install_versions.js --run

+**warning**: As you may know compiling node.js can take long, so imagine installing ~20 versions of node.js from once, that would be awful and you'll better get some coffee and wait.
+So, you can add something like this:

+    > bin/install_versions.js -v 0.4.9

+Which can be done also with `n` directly: `n 0.4.9` for example.

+Programmatically you can also require the `install_versions.js` module, and then install the version you want:

+    // installer.js
+    var installer = require('./bin/install_versions.js');
+    installer('0.5.9')

 ### Setting up the database

 user: `nodester`